gozhiyuan/gozhiyuan.github.io/README.md

 When your theme is released, only the files in `_data`, `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
 To add a custom directory to your theme-gem, please edit the regexp in `jekyll-theme-yat.gemspec` accordingly.

+Add MathJax or KaTeX support to the site.

 ## Contributing

 Issues and Pull Requests are greatly appreciated.
 If you've never contributed to an open source project before I'm more than happy to walk you through how to create a pull request.